Can Good lead to Evil?

 In other words, we have to “Just do it”, and finish our job - regardless.

-Kant's theory is an example of a deontological moral theory – according to these theories, the rightness or wrongness of actions does not depend on their consequences.
-What matters most is to fulfill our duty, regardless.
+Kant's theory is an example of a deontological moral theory.
+According to those theories, the rightness or wrongness of actions does not depend on their consequences.
+What matters most is to fulfill our duty.
 (8)

-There seems to be a misunderstanding about the link between causes and consequences.
-Cause (which is here the mental aspect of goodwill) is not enough for initiating an action.
-For any event to take place, the motivation for action (or cause) must meet conducive factors from the surroundings to engage in activity.
-Therefore, to judge an action by its intention misses the impact of the action on the environment.
+There seems to be a misunderstanding in Kantian views about the link between causes and consequences.
+Cause (which is here the mental aspect of having "goodwill") is not enough for initiating an action.
+For any event to take place, the motivation for action (or cause) must meet conducive factors from the surroundings to engage in activity and make the intention turn into a reality of an event.
+Therefore, to judge an action by its intention misses the impact of that action on the environment.
 A judgement based on evaluating the intention and not the consequences - is incomplete.

 We cannot control external environment, which may interfere and so can result in negative consequences, despite our good intention.
-Our ignorance about the external factors, which affect our action – does not free the individual or the authority setting duties for the individual – from responsibility for the consequences.
+Our ignorance about the external factors, which affect our action – does not free us from responsibility for the consequences.

 Example: The conservative view about climate change can be seen in Kantian perspective that the wave of goodwill for economic progress in the 20th century and earlier – is all what we account for, and the environment is to blame for the consequences of human activity on it.